goldfarb/datacamp/README.md

 ***
 ### Outcomes

-* The list from iSchool dot org includes 54 schools in United States of America and Canada
+* The list from iSchool dot org includes 54 schools in the United States of America and Canada

 <details>
   <summary>There are 12 schools on the iSchools list that aren't included on the ALA's list of accredited programs</summary>